 Powering Our Future

 Our impact on the environment is something we take seriously, think about daily, and have been working on to ensure a sustainable future since 2009.
-Today, we’re laying the groundwork to meet our goal of being net carbon neutral by 2050.
+Today, we’re laying the groundwork to meet our goal of being net zero by 2054.

 We believe in our industry’s power to promote environmental stewardship, and in our duty to undertake initiatives that ensure our efforts to power the planet now don’t come at a cost later.
 We work to reduce our impacts on the environment, improve our performance and cultivate a future for low-carbon power generation.